-In this regard, bigeye tuna (Thunnus obesus) and bluefin tuna (Thunnus thynnus) are assessed as main retained species on the basis of vulnerability, while shortfin make shark (Isurus oxyrinchus), yellowfin tuna (Thunnus albacares) and albacore tuna (Thunnus alalunga) are considered to be minor retained species.
+In this regard, bigeye tuna (Thunnus obesus), bluefin tuna (Thunnus thynnus) and shortfin mako shark (Isurus oxyrinchus) are assessed as main retained species on the basis of vulnerability, while yellowfin tuna (Thunnus albacares) and albacore tuna (Thunnus alalunga) are considered to be minor retained species.
 More details are provided in the following sections of the report.